danielaltenburg1975/taxi_controller/README.md

 ## Product Description - Taxi Controller

-Author: Daniel Altenburg
+Author: Daniel Altenburg /
-Version: 1.0
+Version: 1.0 /
-Published on: August 27, 2023
+Published on: October 03, 2023

 ## Note:
 This demo version of the Taxi Controller is exclusively intended as a portfolio project designed to showcase my skills and